scaleway/terraform-provider-scaleway/docs/resources/mongodb_snapshot.md

 In addition to all arguments above, the following attributes are exported:

-- `id` - The unique identifier of the MongoDB® snapshot.

 - `instance_name` - The name of the MongoDB® instance from which the snapshot was created.

 - `size` - The size of the MongoDB® snapshot in bytes.